theneedyguy/squest-operator/README.md

 - A Database
 - A Redis Cache
-- A RebbitMQ Server (Not clustered like the official K8s deployment)
+- A RabbitMQ Server (Not clustered like the official K8s deployment)
 - A migration job to configure your Squest instance before the initial deployment and for upgrades
 - The actual Squest deployment.
 - A maintenance deployment (As of right now, when upgrading your Squest manifest it will not switch the Ingress to the maintenance deployment during upgrade.
 This will be added in a later version)